-ABSTRACT: There exist methods of drawing of random six-digit numbers from three independent tables of random two-digit numbers and from two independent tables of random three-digit numbers respectively.
-In these two methods of drawing of random six-digit numbers, two or more tables are required.
-In the first method of these two, two tables are required while in the second method of these two, three tables are required.
-In the current study, method has been developed for drawing of random six-digit numbers from a single table of random two-digit numbers.
+ABSTRACT: A method has been developed for drawing of random six-digit numbers from a single table of random three-digit numbers as an alternative of the three methods, already developed, of drawing of random six-digit numbers (i) from a single table of random two-digit numbers, (ii) from three independent tables of random three-digit numbers and (iii) from two independent tables of random three-digit numbers respectively.
 This paper describes the derivation of the method with numerical example in order to show the application of the method.

-KEYWORDS: Table of random two-digit numbers, drawing of random six-digit numbers, method of drawing.
+KEYWORDS: Table of random three-digit numbers, drawing of random six-digit numbers, method of drawing.